cbmi-group/GNMD/README.md

     python test.py --model pix2pix --direction BtoA --num_test 99999 --dataroot ./datasets/ --phase mito_real_156 --name trained_on_1080
    - Results will be saved to P2P-DN/results/trained_on_1080/
+ ## Contributing
+   Code for this projects developped at CBMI Group (Computational Biology and Machine Intelligence Group).
+   CBMI at National Laboratory of Pattern Recognition, INSTITUTE OF AUTOMATION, CHINESE ACADEMY OF SCIENCES.
+   Bug reports and pull requests are welcome on GitHub at https://github.com/cbmi-group/BlindDenoising